Serious messages with a glimpse of hope

 The piece shows a little girl with butterfly wings inspecting a butterfly, A few days later, the butterfly on her hand is gone and replaced by Alice in Wonderland.
 If you visit the spot now, Alice is also gone, and the girl is now studying a miniature version of herself.
 Next to the piece you can read the title in big letters.

 What is he trying to say?
 Obviously, and again: Do not believe what you see at first glance.
-When describing the piece on this site, he´s added the following quote from Richard Dawkins:
+When describing the piece he stated this quote from Richard Dawkins:

 “Do not indoctrinate your children.
 Teach them how to think for themselves, how to evaluate evidence, and how to disagree with you.”